 The same is true for other common DSM diagnoses.
 Major depressive disorder means a person has had continually depressed mood, or lack of interest or pleasure in activities, for two weeks or longer, along with several other symptoms that often accompany depressed mood.
 Major depressive disorder does not cause the symptoms, it is the term we use to describe them.

-Psychiatric diagnoses are categorically different because they are merely descriptive, not explanatory.
+Psychiatric diagnoses are categorically different because they are merely descriptive, never explanatory.
+They cannot speak to etiology, now or ever.
 They sound like medical diseases, especially with the ominously-appended disorder, but they aren't.
 If we speak of generalized anxiety disorder and major depressive disorder as if they are equivalent to pneumonia or diabetes, we are committing a category error.
-A category error occurs when we ascribe a property to something that cannot possess it—like emotions to a rock.
+A category error means ascribing a property to something that cannot possess it—like emotions to a rock.

-When the National Institute of Mental Health concluded that DSM diagnoses do not map underlying causes and cannot be a starting point for mental health research, the American Psychiatric Association agreed.
-“DSM, at its core … is a guidebook to help clinicians describe,” the chair of the DSM-5 Task Force wrote in response.
+When the National Institute of Mental Health concluded that DSM diagnoses do not map underlying causes and cannot be a foundation for mental health research, the American Psychiatric Association agreed.
+“DSM, at its core… is a guidebook to help clinicians describe,” the chair of the DSM-5 Task Force wrote in response.
 “It provides clinicians with a common language.”

 How could Dr. G misunderstand this?
 How did she come to think of generalized anxiety disorder as a disease that causes anxiety?

 Our struggling students, in their moments of concreteness, hold up a mirror to our hypocrisies.